rayhea/GTAVMACROS/readme.md

 Toggle Rifle and Hand  "Mouse4"

 ~~~
-*Note :- if gaming mouse has 4 extra buttons, assign far away two keys to F14 and F13 and for 2 extra button gaming mouse no changes are required as Mouse5 and Mouse4 keys are defined.*
+*Note :- if gaming mouse has 4 extra buttons, assign far away two keys to F14 and F13 and for 2 extra button gaming mouse no changes are required as Mouse5 and Mouse4 keys are defined. if two Mouse Button are assigned same weapon, when pressed furthest mouse button will scroll up and closest will scroll down the same weapon.*

 ### Overrided Existing Keys